 At one point in history seeing 300 plus vessels anchored in our harbor would be a common sight.
 Many of those ships belonged to pirates and privateers.

-Remember, Amelia Island was not part of the United States at that time in history and our natural deep water harbor made it convenient for large ships to come to the Port of Fernandina.
+Remember, Amelia Island was not part of the United States at that time in history and our natural deep-water harbor made it convenient for large ships to come to the Port of Fernandina.
 Silk, tobacco, and other products were smuggled up the St. Mary’s River and into the United States.
 Legal cargo was also transported up and down the river including lumber, cotton, sugar cane and rice.

+In the early 1800’s, a pirate named Luis Aury came to Amelia Island and decided to lay claim to our island.
+His flag (The Mexican Rebel Flag) is one of the eight flags that has flown over Amelia Island.
 Founded in October of 1973, the Fernandina Pirates Club, Inc. has been entertaining crowds and promoting the Isle of Eight Flags Shrimp Festival, Fernandina Beach, and all of Nassau County, Florida by being a lively and active presence in this lovely coastal Florida community.